zackstout/Footprint-Extended/README.md

   - [ ] Ask if they want to edit.
 - [x] More validation for forgot password, and alerts for success/failure.
 - [x] Final-ish step for forgot password: `res.redirect`.
 Overall a great exercise, learning about route params with Angular `routeProvider`.
 I think it's there, now, except for adding proper site name and email address. (same for Contact)
+- [x] New footprint from dash (needs to update chart)
+- [x] User's info-over-time line chart buggy.
+Make sure that line chart UPDATES when user enters a new footprint.

 ## Next Steps: